Dirt Diggers Digest Guide to Strategic Corporate Research

 Collective Bargaining

 The U.S. Department of Labor's Office of Labor-Management Standards (OLMS) has an online archive of collective bargaining agreements covering 1,000 or more workers.
 Click here to see an index by employer name.
-BNA Labor Plus, which is available via Bloomberg Law, contains data on NLRB elections, collective bargaining agreements, contract settlements and work stoppages.
 The AFL-CIO has an internal database called Unicore that contains more extensive data showing which companies have relationships with which unions.
 Requests to access the database must usually come through an international union.
-The AFL-CIO’s Union Label and Service Trades Department has provides a public directory of union-made products and services.
+The AFL-CIO’s Union Label and Service Trades Department provides a public directory of union-made products and services.
 That site also has the current version of the AFL-CIO boycott list.

 Unfair Labor Practices and Union Busters

 A key way to document a company’s labor relations record is to look at the unfair labor practice (ULP) charges that have been filed against it by unions or individual workers.
-BNA Labor Plus contains data on ULPs.
 The website of the National Labor Relations Board has an archive of the agency’s written decisions going back to the 1930s.
 Violation Tracker has data on back pay awards ordered by the NLRB to resolve unfair labor practice cases.

-OLMS also provides access to the forms (LM-10) that employers have to submit when using a labor consultant, i.e. a unionbuster, as well as the forms that the unionbusters themselves have to file (LM-20 and the related LM-21) .
+OLMS also provides access to the forms (LM-10) that employers have to submit when using a labor consultant (a unionbuster), as well as the forms that the unionbusters themselves have to file (LM-20 and the related LM-21) .
 Union Buster Alerts will notify you when a new LM-20 has been filed and provides a better way to search past filings than the one offered by DOL.

 Labor Standards Enforcement

-DOL's Enforcement Data site has information such as Wage & Hour Compliance Cases and Office of Federal Contract Compliance Program cases.
-(Both of these datasets are also in Violation Tracker along with data on many private collective action wage theft lawsuits.)
-Decisions of DOL Administrative Law Judges on cases involving matters such as black lung claims, ERISA disputes and whistleblower cases can be found here; data on private litigation concerning ERISA and other retirement plan issues can be found in Violation Tracker.
+DOL's Enforcement Data site has information on wage and hour compliance cases, which can also be found in Violation Tracker along with data on many private collective action wage theft lawsuits.
+Decisions of DOL Administrative Law Judges on cases involving matters such as black lung claims, ERISA disputes and whistleblower cases can be found here.
+Data on private litigation concerning ERISA and other retirement plan issues can be found in Violation Tracker.
 DOL also has a disclosure page with information on foreign labor certifications (including pay levels) given to companies that claim they have to import foreign workers to the United States to perform certain jobs.

 WARN Notices